Chiltonville Congregational Church is a bible-believing church where the Gospel is preached.

 Chiltonville Congregational Church has been preaching and celebrating the Good News of Jesus Christ and His Kingdom since 1814.
 We are an active and joyful church who loves the Lord and each other as we worship God through song, prayer and Biblical teaching.
 CCC members are active in ministries, groups and missions which work together to make strong disciples of Jesus Christ.

 CCC is independent of any denomination but freely associates with the Congregational Churches which make up the Mass.
-Association of Congregational Christian Churches and the National Association of Congregational Christian Churches.
+Association of Congregational Christian Churches.

 As the Lord’s free people, we join ourselves, by a Covenant of the Lord, into a church estate, in the fellowship of the Gospel, to walk in all His ways made known, or to be made known to us, according to our best endeavors, whatsoever it should cost us, the Lord assisting us.